Mismatch (2019 film): Production

-Uday Shanker, who was last seen in the film Aatagadharaa Siva, wanted to do a film with a message.
-N. V. Nirmal Kumar, who had previously directed Salim, was chosen to direct the film.
+Uday Shanker, who was last seen in the film Aatagadharaa Siva (2018), wanted to do a film with a message.
+N. V. Nirmal Kumar, who had previously directed the Tamil film Salim (2014), was chosen to direct the film.

 Soundtrack

 The songs were composed by Gifton Elias.
 The first single, "Arere Arere", was launched by Trivikram Srinivas on 25 November 2019.
 The song "Ee Manase" from Tholi Prema was remixed and used in the film.

 Release

 The film released on 6 December.

 Critical reception

 This film received positive reviews from fans and polarized reviews from critics.

 The Hans India gave 3.5 of 5 stars and stated that "On the whole, 'Mismatch' is a decent entertainer".

 The Times of India gave 2 of 5 stars and praised the performances of Rajesh and Rawat, but stated how "there’s only so much they can do to save the film from a routine script and terrible narration".